-A divorce checklist is a list of information and documents to be gathered and organized to make the divorce process less time-consuming and stressful.
-The checklist incorporates financial records, personal papers, and other related paperwork required to begin the legal proceedings.
+A divorce checklist is a list of documents and information to be collected and organized to make the divorce less stressful and also save time.
+The list includes personal papers, financial records, and the paperwork needed to begin the legal proceedings.
 You may also make better decisions based on the information on the checklist.
 Read on to know more about the checklist for divorce to simplify the procedure.

 Divorce Mediation Checklist